Alec-Hudson24/SolidWorks-6-bar-Mechanism-Robot/README.md

 # Model Photo
 ![Crab Robot in Motion Simulation](https://github.com/Alec-Hudson24/SolidWorks-6-bar-Mechanism-Robot/blob/main/Crab_on_Beach.PNG)
 *SolidWorks motion study capture showing the crab robot mid-stride with synchronized leg and pincher movement*

+*This was for a class called Dynamics Lab*